SEAM space opening

 10 October 2019

-Besides architects and art experts, many young people accepted the invitation to engage with modernity in Phnom Penh – lively discussions and content-related conversations during the opening showed the relevance of discussing Cambodian modernism and postcolonial history.
+Besides architects and art experts, many young people accepted the invitation to engage with modernism in Phnom Penh – lively discussions and content-related conversations during the opening showed the relevance of discussing Cambodian modernism and postcolonial history.